ansible/ansible-container-demo/index.md

 ### Create an OpenShift project

-Now that you have an OpenShift instance, run the following to make sure you're logged into the cluster as *developer*, and create a *demo* project:
+Now that you have an OpenShift instance, run the following to make sure you're logged into the cluster as the *developer* user, and create a *demo* project:

 ```bash
 # Verify that we're logged in as the *developer* user